SebastianJarosch/ChipCytometry-Image-Processing/README.md

 c) Rename the scanjob folders with their channel names <br>

 ### 2. Data generation in ImageJ
-*Dependent on the size of a chip and the number of segmented cells, the spillover-correction can take up to 24 hours, so make sure that all parameters have been adjusted precisely and perform a test run without correction to check the results first* <br><br>
+*Dependent on the size of a chip and the number of segmented cells, the spillover-correction can take up to 24 hours, so make sure that all parameters have been adjusted precisely and perform a test run without correction to check the correctness of the input parameters first* <br><br>
 a) Run the script automatic_image_processing.ijm in ImageJ <br>
-b) specify the parameters and press OK <br>
+b) Select channels and specify the parameters and press OK <br>
-c) Adjust the lower threshold when you are asked to <br>
+c) Adjust the **lower threshold** when you are asked to, in order to adjust the segmentation to your DNA staining<br>

 ### 3. Write FCS files in MATLAB
 a) Copy the FL_values.csv and channels.csv from the generated Results folder in your MATLAB working directory <br>